CartoDB/cartodb/src/api/v4/README.md

     - `BoundingBox`: Constructor to build a BoundingBox filter
     - `BoundingBoxLeaflet`: Constructor to build a BoundingBoxLeaflet filter

-- `carto.events` : Enum with the events available in the client.
 - `carto.operation` : Enum with the operations available.
 - `carto.dataview.status` : Enum with the dataview statuses available.